talipapa/coconut_campsite/README.md

 PAID (Only for online transaction)
 The booking is paid using online payment methods

+CASH_PENDING
+Payment type is CASH on Site but is not paid yet

 CASH_CANCELLED
 The booking is cancelled (status only available for cash payment method)